Kernix13/vision-grid-express/README.md

 ### Bugs/Issues

-1. **BOARD**: I need to figure out how to add the `selected` class to `thumb-item` after each move up/down - I probably have to add the data-id value to storage
-2. **BOARD**: Use of innerHTML for board page editable text is an issue!!!
+1. **BOARD**: Use of innerHTML for board page editable text is an issue!!!
-3. **BOARD**: Consider using `srcset` for DOM images on different devices on board page for performance reasons
+2. **BOARD**: Consider using `srcset` for DOM images on different devices on board page for performance reasons

 <!--
   CHECKLIST: ✅ = Done, 📌 = Not Done, ❓ = Questionable section